Burgenland freezes rents for two years and caps electricity and gas

 In both areas, a kind of cover will be drawn in, explained Governor Hans Peter Doskozil (SPÖ), Stephan Sharma, Chairman of the Board of Burgenland Energie, and Alfred Kollar, Chairman of the Oberwart settlement cooperative.

 As part of a housing cost cap, the rents of around 9,700 apartments will be frozen at the December 2022 level to absorb price increases associated with variable loans.
-This is justified by the fact that the tenants could not decide for themselves on the form of credit, i.e. fixed or variable.
+This is justified by the fact that the tenants might not decide for themselves on the form of credit, i.e. fixed or variable.

 On the part of the state, non-repayable interest subsidies are paid to the housing cooperatives.
 These in turn refrain from further rent increases in the wake of rising interest rates.
 In addition, the state will suspend annuity jumps in housing subsidies.